Angola: Risk Assessment

 - Vulnerable to an oil price reversal

-- High unemployment, high social inequalities, and regional disparities
+- High unemployment, high social inequalities, poverty (56% in 2020), and regional disparities

 - Fragile banking sector